JHU-PL-Lab/www-fpse/lecture/variants.md

 ### Variants
 * The `option` and `result` types we have been using are simple forms of *variant types*
 * Variants let your data be one of several forms (either-or), with a label wrapping the data indicating the sort
-* They are related to `union` types in C or `enums` in Java, but are more safe and more general
+* They are related to `union` types in C or `enums` in Java, but are more safe than C and more general than Java
 * Like OCaml lists and tuples they are by default immutable

 Example variant type for doing mixed arithmetic (integers and floats)